jeremy-friesen/canadian-politician-crimes/README.md

 Hosting

-- This project is completely static files with client-side logic, so hosting is simple.
+-   This project is made of up of static files and has only client-side code, so hosting is simple.
-- Currently hosting is done with GitHub pages.
+-   Currently, hosting is done with GitHub pages.

 JS Dependencies